themese/fathom-jokes/README.md

 # fathom-jokes
+Hi there, welcome to my take on a joke website.

-App I've made as a technical task for an interview.
+If you are curious, this is an app I've made as a technical task for an interview.
+Feel free to criticize it and submit anything you might think of.
 # How to Run

 The first thing that you will need to do is initialize the Database.